 Maps are located at trailheads and at trail intersections.
 Follow the direction of travel.
 Note that some trails are two-way.
 Watch and listen for grooming equipment when you ski.
 Several Munising trail loops feature interpretive wayside exhibits along the route.
 Be sure to stop at these to learn about the interesting natural and human history of the area.

 Darkness comes early in winter so allow plenty of time to return to your vehicle before dark.
 As always, be sure to let someone know you where are skiing and when you expect to return.
 Wear adequate layers of clothing.
 Take food and water if you plan to be out for the day.
 Match your skill level to the trails you ski.

-Whether you are a novice or an accomplished skier, we hope you find the trails challenging and fun.
+Whether you are a novice or an accomplished skier, we hope you find the trails challenging and fun!

 Ski trail conditions may vary.
-Heavy weekend use and alternating daytime thawing and nighttime freezing may turn snow packed slopes into fast, icy runs.
-Severe storms are common in the area and may rise quickly.
+Heavy weekend use and alternating daytime thawing and nighttime freezing may turn snow-packed slopes into fast, icy runs.
+Watch for other skiers on downhill runs.
+Severe storms are common in the area and can occur quickly.
 Wind may obliterate the trail at times.

 There are no toilet facilities at either ski trail parking lot.
 The closest public restroom open year-round is at the Munising Falls parking lot.